What is Foraminal Stenosis?Conditions

 The goal of surgical foraminal stenosis treatment is to remove pressure off the compressed nerve and relieve foraminal stenosis symptoms that were not relieved with nonsurgical treatment.
 These procedures often provide immediate relief of symptoms and a quicker recovery than traditional open back surgery.

-BPC provides a variety of options for treating chronic pain caused by different spine conditions.
+Back Pain Centers provides a variety of options for treating chronic pain caused by different spine conditions.
 Call 1.844.201.1308 to be matched with one of our highly skilled, board-certified spine specialists who can help you learn about your options.

 Get Your FREE MRI Review & Take Back Control of Your Life!